 Health and Safety Risk Assessments and Implementation

-When an employer has over five employees, that employer must create a health and safety policy, according to the Health and Safety at Work Act of 1974.
+In the UK, for example, when an employer has over five employees, that employer must create a health and safety policy, according to the Health and Safety at Work Act 1974.
 That policy states that where it’s reasonably possible, employers need to take measures to ensure the health, safety, and welfare of their employees.

 Employers must conduct a risk assessment, and figure out what the risks of the work environment are.
 The risks must be documented along with notes on how the employer will ensure that the work environment is safe.
 So, for a restaurant, for example, providing slip-resistant flooring, slip-resistant mats, slip-resistant shoes, and safe clothing (i.e. clothing that won’t catch fire for chefs) will ensure safety.